 My sugar levels rose just at the sight, though a handful of savoury options for breakfast and other meals, plus a few gluten and or lactose-free choices, offered alternatives for those with allergies or avoiding a cake-rich diet.

-(In fact, I popped in a few weeks later just for a breakfast and the quality was excellent, particularly the size and freshness of my croissant.)
+I popped in a few weeks later just for a breakfast, and the quality was excellent: particularly the size and freshness of my croissant.

-The branch on Mariahilfer Straße sits practically opposite a subway station (Museumsquartier on the U2 line).
+The branch at Mariahilfer Straße 1c in Vienna’s sixth district sits practically opposite a subway station (Museumsquartier on the U2 line).
 Alternatively, take a short walk from the Burgring tram stop (lines 1, 2, D and 71).

-If you want a bit of culture with that cake, the MuseumsQuartier comes with an extra helping of public art, not to mention several contemporary art museums.
+If you want a bit of culture with that cake, the MuseumsQuartier comes with an extra helping of public art, not to mention several museums of modern and contemporary art.

 And wander up Mariahilfer Straße for plenty more places to eat and be merry, particularly two of the traditional class of coffee houses: Café Ritter and Café Jelinek.